-Yellow and white colored indicators have their moments.
-In low-light conditions and spring creeks they become very useful.
+Yellow and white-colored indicators have their moments.
+In low-light conditions and on spring creeks they become very useful.

 This is often overlooked by fly fishermen.
 Everyone wants that perfect dead drift.
 I relish it for myself and my clients.
 But at the end of your drift make sure that you let the flies swing around naturally with the current.
 Try not to let the belly of your line grab all of the current and sweep your flies at Mach 1 across the stream.
 This can be accomplished by a little mend out and away from you.
 Don’t worry if you move your indicator a little.
 Then let your flies swing slowly across the current until they are below you.
 You might be surprised how many fish you pick up, particularly if you are just starting to see the beginnings of a hatch.